-With a credit score in this range, lenders are sure to perceive you as a new kid on the block.
-You may get a loan but at an exorbitant rate of interest as you are viewed as a credit risk.
+With a credit score in this range, lenders are sure to perceive you as a fresher.
+So, you may get a loan at an excessive interest rate, as you are viewed as a credit risk.
 You may also not receive any pre-approved credit card or loan offers.
 This credit score reveals that you have not been timely or responsible with credit in the past.
-It may mean that you have been rejected for applying for a loan or have made too many enquiries for loans without proper financial planning or forethought.
+It may mean that your loan applications were rejected, or you have made too many enquiries for loans without proper financial planning or forethought.
 It may also mean that you have not experienced job stability or have switched jobs too quickly to be considered a reliable borrower.

-Additional Read: How To Check Your CIBIL Score
+Additional Read: How to check your CIBIL score

-By following the 30% credit usage rule, you will see an increased amount of faith from creditors.
+By following the 30% credit usage rule, you will see an increased faith from creditors.
 This translates to a higher credit limit for you and even better interest rates over time.
 Continue to use your older credit cards wisely before taking on new cards, and keep your EMI payment regular.
 Look for loan options like a Flexi Loan facility, which allows you to manage your cash flow better.

-With a score of 750 or higher, you are looked upon as someone who has mastered the art of credit utilisation and financial management.
-If you have a credit rating this high you could give out advice to your peers on how to manage their funds!
-At this stage, you are not considered a credit risk and your loan applications get approved with ease.
+With a 750 or higher score, you are looked upon as someone who has mastered the art of credit utilisation and financial management.
+If you have a credit rating this high, you could give out advice to your peers on how to manage their funds.
+You are not considered a credit risk at this stage, and your loan applications get approved with ease.
 More importantly, you get the most competitive interest rates from lenders.
-You will also receive a bevy of pre-approved offers from credit card issuers and lenders, but to maintain CIBIL score, ensure you pick and choose every offering carefully.
+You will also receive pre-approved offers from credit card issuers and lenders, but to maintain CIBIL score, ensure you pick and choose every offer carefully.
 Continue to use the EMI calculator to plan your repayment.

 Getting on top is easy; staying on top is the challenge.
 So, make sure you borrow only as much as you need rather than opting for a credit loan amount just because you have been offered one.
 Ensure that you keep separate savings for repayment, as a dip in your score is possible when you face an emergency or due to unforeseen problems in your income.

-Now that you know what your credit score says about your behaviour when it comes to personal finances and credit utilisation, work on improving it or maintaining it.
+Now that you know what your credit score says about your behaviour regarding personal finances and credit utilisation, work on improving it or maintaining it.
 It is worthy to note that acting as a guarantor for someone who defaults on their payment will also hurt your credit score.
 So, become a co-signor with careful thought and boost your score following the tips mentioned above.
 With a good score, you can save more money on loans and credit cards and be well on your way to financial independence and security.